 I wrap my arm around her shoulder, and I squeeze her into me.

-Once I pay for the tickets, we walk around for a bit.
-The rides, some of them at least, are built with metal and plastic, but the remaining structures are castle-like, with ivy or moss-like vegetation growing on the old bricks.
-It does look comforting, though, as if we stand above all the problems in the world.
+Once I pay for the tickets, we walk around.
+Some rides are built with metal and plastic, but the remaining structures are castle-like, with ivy and moss growing on the old bricks.
+It looks comforting, though, as if we stand above all the problems in the world.

 Most of the the rides are slow and simple, so people don’t have to deal with those awful, stomach-churning drops at the end.
 Plenty of families are walking around while they eat candy floss and drink sodas.
-Some children are being particularly noisy as they crash into each other in the bumper cars attraction.
+Some children are yelling excitedly as they crash into each other in the bumper cars attraction.

 “This place looks good by itself,” I say.